iptc/extra-ext/README.md

 ### Elastic Search

-In the same way the directory to which elastic search keeps its indexes have to be specified.
+In the same way the directory to which elastic search keeps its indexes has to be specified:

 ```yaml
 elasticsearch: